-Scanalyse Pty Ltd is using laser scanning technology to improve the efficiency of mining and mineral processing operations.
+Scanalyse Pty Ltd was a start up company arising from CRCSI researchers at Curtin University.
+It commercialised laser scanning technology to improve the efficiency of various mining and mineral processing operations.

-The company’s first product, Millmapper, significantly reduces the maintenance cost of grinding mills by providing unique wear detection, monitoring and predictive intelligence.
+The company’s first product, Millmapper, significantly reduced the maintenance cost of grinding mills by providing unique wear detection, monitoring and predictive intelligence.

 Proprietary technology and procedures provide a fast, safe and highly accurate method of detecting and monitoring wear over time to determine optimum replacement rate of mill liners and predict costly liner failure through localised wear patterns.